Learning disability: Spanish-speaking ELL

-A well trained bilingual school psychologist will be able to administer and interpret assessment all psychological testing tool.
+A well trained bilingual school psychologist will be able to administer and interpret assessments using psychological testing tools.
 Also, an emphasis is placed on informal assessment measures such as language samples, observations, interviews, and rating scales as well as curriculum-based measurement to complement information gathered from formal assessments.
-A compilation of these tests is used to assess whether an ELL student has a learning disability or merely is academically delayed because of language barriers or environmental factor.
+A compilation of these tests is used to assess whether an ELL student has a learning disability or merely is academically delayed because of language barriers or environmental factors.
 Many schools do not have a school psychologist with the proper training nor access to appropriate tools.
 Also, many school districts frown upon taking the appropriate steps to diagnosing ELL students.

 Assessment

 Many normed assessments can be used in evaluating skills in the primary academic domains: reading, including word recognition, fluency, and comprehension; mathematics, including computation and problem solving; and written expression, including handwriting, spelling and composition.

 The most commonly used comprehensive achievement tests include the Woodcock-Johnson IV (WJ IV), Wechsler Individual Achievement Test II (WIAT II), the Wide Range Achievement Test III (WRAT III), and the Stanford Achievement Test–10th edition.
 These tests include measures of many academic domains that are reliable in identifying areas of difficulty.

 In the reading domain, there are also specialized tests that can be used to obtain details about specific reading deficits.
 Assessments that measure multiple domains of reading include Gray's Diagnostic Reading Tests–2nd edition (GDRT II) and the Stanford Diagnostic Reading Assessment.
 Assessments that measure reading subskills include the Gray Oral Reading Test IV – Fourth Edition (GORT IV), Gray Silent Reading Test, Comprehensive Test of Phonological Processing (CTOPP), Tests of Oral Reading and Comprehension Skills (TORCS), Test of Reading Comprehension 3 (TORC-3), Test of Word Reading Efficiency (TOWRE), and the Test of Reading Fluency.
 A more comprehensive list of reading assessments may be obtained from the Southwest Educational Development Laboratory.

 The purpose of assessment is to determine what is needed for intervention, which also requires consideration of contextual variables and whether there are comorbid disorders that must also be identified and treated, such as behavioral issues or language delays.
 These contextual variables are often assessed using parent and teacher questionnaire forms that rate the students' behaviors and compares them to standardized norms.

 However, caution should be made when suspecting the person with a learning disability may also have dementia, especially as people with Down's syndrome may have the neuroanatomical profile but not the associated clinical signs and symptoms.
-Examination can be carried out of executive functioning as well as social and cognitive abilities but may need adaptation of standardized tests to take account of special needs.
+Examination can be carried out of executive functioning, as well as social and cognitive abilities, but may need adaptation of standardized tests to take account of an individual's specific needs.